Breakinginfinity/Python_Assignments/README.md

 Using linear regression to predict who will win the game?

 ## Imports
-import numpy as np ,
+• import numpy as np
-import pandas as pd ,
+• import pandas as pd

-import os # Setting the Working Directory, from sklearn.preprocessing import LabelEncoder, OneHotEncoder from sklearn.linear_model import LinearRegression ,
+• import os # Setting the Working Directory
+• from sklearn.preprocessing import LabelEncoder, OneHotEncoder
+• from sklearn.linear_model import LinearRegression ,

-import statsmodels.api as sm
+• import statsmodels.api as sm

-import matplotlib.pyplot as plt
+• import matplotlib.pyplot as plt
 %matplotlib inline